 Let’s just get this one out of the way first… I know you what you’re thinking, "Auctions are only for distressed properties."
-To be honest, that couldn’t be further from the truth.
+That couldn’t be further from the truth.
 Auctions are most often times the preferred sale method for the world’s most unique, iconic, and valuable treasures.

 Can you think of a better way to drive the price up, than to have bidders from all over the world compete for the sale?